mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 By developing for Android I will be able to make the app installation process very simple by publishing it to the Play store.
 To install an app from the Play store you can simply select the option to install the app and it will be downloaded and installed seamlessly.

 I will be ensuring to develop to a high standard and ensure there are no issues, bugs or flaws with my application.
-By developing for the KitKat version I will be able to support over an 80% market share. \cite{androidversion}

 ## Quality checks